Good eyesight is precious.

 It is one of the most common eye diseases, but also one of the least serious.
 Most cases resolve on their own within a week.
 Bacteria, viruses, allergens, or other irritants can cause the conjunctiva to become inflamed.

 The first signs are usually swelling, sensitivity, itching, and pain.
 Watery eyes and redness occur as the many small blood vessels in the conjunctiva produce discharge in the thin membrane that covers the eyeball (conjunctiva).
-The lacrimal gland that produces tears is also affected, leading to the increased fluid discharge.
+The lacrimal gland that produces tears is also affected, leading to increased fluid discharge.
 Overnight, the discharge can build up to a point that the eyelids are stuck shut by a yellow-whitish mucus hardened into a crust.

 Usually, antibiotics are all that is needed to clear up the infection.